-Our Annual Report on Form 10-K, charters of the Board's committees, our code of ethics and our corporate governance guidelines are made available on our website: ir.duluthtrading.com, and stockholders may request printed copies (which will be provided free of charge) from Investor Relations.
-Email: Duluth@finprofiles.com reports, proxy information and statements, and other information regarding registrants who file electronically with the SEC.
+Our Annual Report on Form 10-K, charters of the Board's committees and our code of ethics are made available on our website: ir.duluthtrading.com, and shareholders may request printed copies (which will be provided free of charge) from Investor Relations.

+Email: Duluth@finprofiles.com

+The SEC also maintains a website that contains reports, proxy information and statements, and other information regarding registrants who file electronically with the SEC.
 The website address is: www.sec.gov.